ANT 601. Free Trade, Fair Trade: Independent Entrepreneurs in the Global Market. (3 h)

 ANT 615.
 Artifact Analysis and Laboratory Methods in Archeology.
 (3 h)

-Introduces methods for determining the composition, age, manufacture, and use of different prehistoric and historic artifact types.
+Introduction to methods for determining the composition, age, manufacture, and use of different prehistoric and historic artifact types.
 Techniques for reconstruction of past natural environments from geological or ecofact samples.
-Exploration of data display tools including computer-based illustration, and archeological photography.
+Exploration of data display tools including computer-based illustrations, GIS, and archeological photography.

 ANT 618.
 Prehistory and Archaeology of Europe.
 (3 h)